PennCreativeLabs/git-workshop/workshop.md

 -------------------

 Check out the `pull_request` branch on this repository for further instructions!
-You can always get back to this version of the readme by checking out the master branch.
+You can always get back to this version of the readme by checking out the main branch.

 Congrats!
 ---